Please note that selected forms will open in a separate and secured Dulwich College International website.

 We encourage students and parents to visit our Star City and Pun Hlaing campuses to learn more and meet our community.
 Please click here to schedule an appointment or for more information please enquire here and a member of our Admissions team will be in touch.

 To apply please review the checklist for the appropriate age group before completing the application form.
+Our academic school calendar is available for your reference using the below link.

 We accept applications throughout the year.
 To determine which year to apply for, please refer to our age placement guide.
 Our Admissions team is on hand should you need further support, please email email@example.com, or call a member of our admissions team on +95 (0) 9966 423015.